Supplemental Items for the CAHPS Hospital Survey: Interpreter Services

 - Add a new subheading: "Interpreter Services."

-- Format the subheading so that it is consistent with existing subheadings.
+- Format the subheading to be consistent with existing subheadings.

 For a shorter set of questions on this topic, use H-IN1 – H-IN6.
 Questions H-IN8 – H-IN10 are available to provide additional information if desired.